-- Counts as a Directed Elective or Elective for all diplomas. - Will be offered as demand dictates.
+• Will be offered as demand dictates.

 Human Development and Family Wellness is a project-based course that addresses individuals and families throughout the life cycle.

 Contemporary topics of the class include: current human and development and wellness practices; roles, responsibilities, and functions of families throughout the life cycle; prevention and management of disease, and adult care giving; contemporary family issues including ethics, human worth and dignity; managing change, family crisis-abuse, violence, substance abuse, and physical, mental, and social issues.
 Grades are based on classroom participation, class service project, quizzes, and classroom projects.